visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 Aggregation is an exiciting new direction for deck.gl as we want to not only provide layers that are visually compelling to our users, but are also ***smart***.

 Finally, note that the new `GridLayer` and `HexagonLayer` are different from the existing `ScreenGridLayer` as both the rendered geometry and the aggregation boundaries are in world coordinates rather than screen coordinates.
-Another difference is that the new layers also support both 2D flat and 3D extruded cells.
+Another difference is that the new layers also support both flat (2D) and extruded (3D) cells.

 ## Layer extrusion and lighting

-As mentioned in previous sections, some of deck.gl layers now support extrusion.
+As mentioned in the previous sections, some of deck.gl layers now support extrusion.
 Extrusion can be enabled by setting the `extruded` property to true, if available.
-Users can provide a `getElevation` accessor to control how much each individual element would extrude.
+Users can provide a `getElevation` accessor to control how much each individual element should extrude.

 To make extrusion looks natural and visually pleasing, deck.gl v4 now has an experimental lighting module that provides basic shading of 3D layers.
-It has very straightforward APIs and it should be easy for users to understand by simplying looking at every increasing number of examples that comes with deck.gl.
+It has very straightforward APIs and it should be easy for users to understand simply by looking at the examples that come with deck.gl.
 It's worth mentioning that since it's experimental, the public APIs might change in the future release of deck.gl.

 ## Interactive Documentation